kbss-cvut/s-pipes-editor-ui/README.md

 #### Configuration of environment variables in Windows
-  `.env` file is used by docker compose by default.
+`.env` file is used by Docker Compose by default.
-  - if running docker-compose.exe or spe.bat in windows  (not docker in wsl distribution) add the :
+- If running `docker compose` or `spe.bat` in Windows (not in a WSL distribution), add:
     - `SHARED_ROOT=/host_mnt/c`
     - `PWD=/host_mnt/$PROJECT_ROOT` _should be absolute path_
-  - if running docker-compose or spe.sh in wsl distribution, set variables as follows:
+- If running `docker compose` or `spe.sh` in a WSL distribution, set variables as follows:
     - `SHARED_ROOT=/mnt/c`

 ### Environment Variables